 Raising a Community Trigger

-Please call the Police 101 number.
+Call the Police 101 number.
 Notify the call handler you wish to raise a Community Trigger.
 They will note all the details about your case and pass this to us.
 We will make direct contact with you using the details you have provided.
-View the Local Community Trigger Policy.
+View the local Community Trigger policy.

-As of June 2022, the Community Trigger has been activated six times.
+As of June 2022, Community Trigger has been activated six times: